Yingping-LI/Light-U-net/README.md

 Light U-net for lesion segmentation in ultrasound images.
 =================

-## The repository includes:
+## The repository includes two subfolders:
-1) code: Light U-net and Lighter U-net@C code for ultrasound image segmentation.
+- code: Light U-net and Lighter U-net@C code for ultrasound image segmentation.
-2) pretrained_models: pretrained models on our ultrasound image data.
+- pretrained_models: pretrained models on the ultrasound image dataset from [5].

 ## 1.Code for Light U-net and Lighter U-net@C.